 In general, clay has a strong hold compared to other products, but you can find clays ranging from light to very strong holds.

 Light to medium hold clay is good for a sleeker look and/or finer hair, as strong holding clay can at times leave fine hair looking oily.

-Clays that boast the strongest hold, like Boogie’s hair clay, claim to hold your styling all day even if you are being active, getting sweaty, or putting your hair under duress.
+Clays that boast the strongest hold claim to hold your styling all day even if you are being active, getting sweaty or putting your hair under duress.

-These stronger holds are better for more extravagant styles since it is strong enough to keep the hair supported and in place.
+These stronger holds are better for more extravagant styles since they’re strong enough to keep the hair supported and in place.